User Guide

 Finds a class whose class name matches the given keywords.

-Note that if you want to display the list of classes again, run listclass
+Note that if you want to display the list of classes again, run listclass.

 Format: